srsalisbury/Introductory-Programming-Principles/docs/projects/p2_pong.md

    1. Make it simulate actual bouncing, exiting at the angle mirrored to its entry
    1. Can you make it universal to any sprite
    1. Create a Bounce that works on top and bottom of screen
-1. Make a CPU for one of the paddles
+1. Make a computer controller for one of the paddles
 1. Make a Custom Scoreboard that doesn’t use the built-in variable display (Showing Variable on screen)